What is a credit score?

 Now you know that Lenders will check your credit score whenever you apply for a financial product.
 So just what is a good credit score?

 The first thing we do know is that the higher the credit score, the higher your chances of being approved for most financial products.
 Different Lenders use different credit scoring criteria that now take more into account other than just your credit score.
 Some lenders might just use your credit score while others will dig deeper into your credit file by viewing your credit history.
+This includes your repayment history, the types of debts you have had in the past e.g mortgages or a payday loan.

 If you have things such as missed payments or County court judgements then a lender might decide it is not willing to lend to you.
 Each lender has its own credit scoring criteria so It is hard to say what exact credit score you will need for particular financial products as Lender’s credit score criteria are tightly guarded secrets but what we can say is you should never apply blindly for credit products but rather apply using an eligibility checker.
-This will show you your likelihood for being accepted for the credit product before you apply.
+This will show you your likelihood of being accepted for the credit product before you apply.

 |Very poor: 0-279||Very poor: 0-560||Very poor: 1|